 There are some risks involved, as the very nature of beta software is that it's unstable, but if you're happy to proceed then you can found out what you need to do by reading how to install the iOS 14 beta.

 Some widgets to get you started

-Apple's own apps are all equipped with widgets, and we find Calendar, Notes, Podcasts, and Screen Time being some of our favourites.
+Apple's own apps are all equipped with widgets, and Calendar, Notes, Podcasts, and Screen Time are some of our favourites.
 A few others you might want to add include Shazam, which allows you to quickly get the song-identifying app up and running so you don't miss which track is playing in the pub or while out shopping.

 MyFitnessPal is a good alternative to Apple Health and the widget allows you to enter your calorie counts after each meal via its catalogue of meals.
-Wunderlist can be a great tool for organising your life and the widget instantly shows all of your tasks for today, taking you directly to them with one click.
+Things 3 can be a great tool for organising your life and the widget instantly shows all of your tasks for today, plus allowing you to tick items off your list.

 Evernote is another popular organisational tool: an app that stores all your notes and uploaded images.
 The widget displays the most recent additions to your notebooks and lets you make edits on the fly.